Netflix/karyon/karyon-governator/README.md

 This annotation is used to provide an application name and does the necessary bindings using [KaryonBootstrapSuite](src/main/java/com/netflix/karyon/KaryonBootstrapSuite.java)

-##### @ArchaiusBootstrap

-This annotation is the integration with archiaus and sets up the necessary bindings using [ArchaiusSuite](src/main/java/com/netflix/karyon/archaius/ArchaiusSuite.java)

-#### KaryonEurekaModule

-This module is for integration with eureka.
-Install this in your application to guice to enable eureka.

 #### AbstractHttpModule

 [AbstractHttpModule](src/main/java/com/netflix/karyon/transport/http/AbstractHttpModule.java) provides an abstract